x30unlimited/postpromoter/README.md

 (*) *No account recovery support is given*

-### Auto discounted account claiming
-Since bidbots account will usually sit on large amounts of SP, it is often convenient to expend RC (resource credits) on new accounts.

-Enable it under `account_claim_enabled`and set a refresh rate at `claimAccountCountdown`in hours.

 **In order to avoid depleting temporarily your account Resource Credits (RC) it is recommeded to set a conservative `claimAccountCountdown`value at first**